beatrizsmerino/vue-gh-pages/README-v3.md

 ### 1️⃣ Github Actions.
 Dependabot configuration

 #### 1.1.
+Create new file

 In the root of the project, there is a file called `.github/dependabot.yml`.
 If it doesn't exist, create it with the following command:

 ```bash
 mkdir -p .github && touch .github/dependabot.yml